Shapes and dynamic regimes of a polar active fluid droplet under confinement: METHODS

-Simulation parameters can be mapped onto real physical units fixing length, time and force scales to the following values: $L=1\mu$m, the time scale $T=10$ms and the force scale $F=100$nN (in simulation units these scales are equal to one) \cite{tjhung1,tjhung2}.
-Thus our system would approximately simulate a microfluidic channel of length $\sim 0.5$mm in which the active fluid droplet of diameter $D\simeq 90\mu$m has shear viscosity $\eta\simeq 1.5$kPa$\cdot$s, while the liquid crystal has effective elastic constant $\kappa\simeq 0.04$nN and rotational viscosity $\Gamma\simeq 1$kPa$\cdot$s.
-Also, the diffusion coefficient is $D=Ma\simeq 0.4$ $\mu$m$^2$/s.
+Simulation parameters can be mapped onto real physical units by fixing length, time and force scales to the following values: $L=1\mu$m, $T=10$ms and $F=100$nN (in simulation units these scales are equal to one) \cite{tjhung1,tjhung2}.
+Thus our system would approximately simulate a microfluidic channel of length $\sim 0.5$mm in which the polar active fluid droplet of diameter $D\simeq 90\mu$m has shear viscosity $\eta\simeq 1.5$kPa$\cdot$s, while the liquid crystal has effective elastic constant $\kappa\simeq 4$nN and rotational viscosity $\Gamma\simeq 1$kPa$\cdot$s.
+Also, the diffusion coefficient is $D_{\phi}=Ma\simeq 0.4$ $\mu$m$^2$/s.
 Finally, the speed $v$ of the droplet in our simulation varies between $\sim 10^{-4}$ to $\sim 10^{-3}$, values roughly corresponding to $0.1-1$ $\mu m/s$.
 These numbers ensure that the Reynolds number $Re=\rho v D/\eta$ remains equal to or lower than $0.1$ and the Capillary number $Ca=v\eta/\sigma$ is below $0.1$.